utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 Workspaces, collections, and APIs in the Private API Network are visible to logged-in users who are on your Postman team.
 Users who aren't on your team can't find or access these resources.

-Only [API Network Managers](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) can manage all folders, the elements in them, and Folder Managers in your Private API Network.
-You can assign team members the [Folder Manager role](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) at the folder level in your Private API Network, giving them permission to manage specific folders, the elements in them, and other Folder Managers in those folders.
+[Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and [API Network Managers](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) can manage all folders and elements in your Private API Network.
+You can assign team members the [Folder Manager role](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) at the folder level, giving them permission to manage specific folders and the elements in them.

-> Enterprise teams can also assign this role to a user group.
+> Enterprise teams can also assign the API Network Manager role to a user group.
 For more information about assigning team roles to groups, see [Managing user groups](/docs/administration/managing-your-team/user-groups/).

 <img alt="Private API Network overview" src="https://assets.postman.com/postman-docs/v10/private-api-network-overview-v10-2.jpg"/>